ffMathy/pulldog.aspnetcore/README.md

 # pulldog.aspnetcore

-## Starting the project

 This is a small guide for getting started with pulldog.
+Pulldog is an automated test environments from your docker-compose.yml file for every pull request you open.
+It includes a free tier which alow users to use a shared pool of servers.

+# Starting the project

 This project will be based on the AspNet Core WebApp template using Razor pages.
 But feel free to use whatever floats your boat.

 I will be starting creating a new project from the commandline.